AGmccoy/Phytophthora-sojae-pathotype-distribution-and-fungicide-sensitivity-in-Michigan/README.md

  * Excel data file containing meta-data for isolates from this survey as well as Kaitany et al 2001.

+Supplementary Figure 1 data.xlsx

+ * Excel data file containing data necessary to produce Supp.
+Figure 1 for the manuscript.
+Red box featured in manuscript was added after R in powerpoint.

 # Data used in this analysis is from:
 Kaitany, R. C., Hart, L. P. & Safir, G. R. Virulence Composition of Phytophthora sojae in Michigan.
 Plant Disease.
 85, 1103–1106 (2001). https://apsjournals.apsnet.org/doi/10.1094/PDIS.2001.85.10.1103